Free cookie consent management tool by TermsFeed A156.10 - 202 Power Operated Pedestrian Doors

 American National Standard for Power Operated Pedestrian Doors

-Below are an explanation and some examples of the evaluations conducted for certification:
+Below are an explanation and some examples of the performance specifications for Power Operated Pedestrian Doors:

 ENTRAPMENT PROTECTION